Alge Crumpler: New England Patriots

 On March 24, 2010, Crumpler signed with the New England Patriots.
 After running back Kevin Faulk, an offensive captain, was lost for the season with a knee injury in Week 2, the team named Crumpler an offensive captain prior to their Week 6 game.
 The next day, head coach Bill Belichick lauded Crumpler's professionalism:

 Crumpler finished the 2010 season with six receptions for 52 yards and two touchdowns in 16 games played (10 starts).

-On July 29, 2011, the Patriots announced that Crumpler had been released.
+On July 29, 2011, the Patriots released Crumpler.